FusionStreak/GoodStreams/README.md

 # GoodStreams

+**THIS IS NOT A SECURE APPLICATION.
+IT IS PURELY FOR EDUCATIONAL PURPOSES, AND IS NOT MEANT FOR ANY ACTUAL DEPLOYMENT**

 NET 3010 Course Project - Website to keep track of watched movies and reviews.

 ## Description of Project